bhauman/figwheel-main/docs/docs/jetty_conflicts.md

 Moving to Jetty means that Figwheel is using the same server that many Clojure applications are already using.
-While this can be helpful in terms of consistent behavior, supporting HTTPS and minimizing dependencies.
-This unfortunately also leads to version conflicts because of the way Jetty is packaged.
+While this can be helpful in terms of consistent behavior, supporting HTTPS and minimizing dependencies, it unfortunately also leads to version conflicts because of the way Jetty is packaged.
 The most common conflict that folks seem to experience is when they include the [Datomic Cloud](https://docs.datomic.com/cloud/index.html) client.